 Over time, the notion of wreckers as remorseless lowlifes became the simile of choice for British opinion writers.
 Corrupt politicians, crooked bankers, feeble governments, anyone to be smeared as the worst example of humanity was said to be like the wreckers.

 Meanwhile, in the American colonies, a different narrative was emerging.
 Wreckers operating primarily around Bermuda, The Bahamas, and the Florida Keys were the subject of mostly very small news briefs of this sort:

-A ship struck a reef near Grand Caicos where the captain, passengers and crew happily got ashore, and were treated with great humanity by some wreckers, who afterwards carried them to Providence (referring to the island of New Providence in The Bahamas).
+The Snow Indian Trader, Thomas McMin, Master, from Georgia for Jamaica, was cast-away on the 10th of September, on a Reef of Rocks near the Grand Caicos (one of the Bahama Islands) where the Captain, Passengers and Crew happily got on shore, and were treated with great Humanity by some Wreckers, who afterwards carried them to Providence (referring to the island of New Providence in The Bahamas).

 Positive stories about wreckers tended to speak in terms of “saving” cargo and passengers and crew, as well as helping beached vessels “get off,” meaning, pulling them off sandbars or reefs where they can be repaired or salvaged.

 Typical negative news stories about wreckers described situations in which the ship’s captain attempted to retain control over his vessel and cargo after it wrecked.
 Some wreckers were willing to negotiate with captains in these circumstances, others were not.
 In those instances, the wreckers were portrayed negatively, but not nearly with the same level of vituperation as in the U.K.